ApiniLabs/PAC-Attributes/README.md

 In a nutshell:
 To find units it is recommended to use the [unit validator](https://lhncbc.github.io/ucum-lhc/demo.html) or refer to [common examples](https://github.com/ucum-org/ucum/blob/main/common-units/TableOfExampleUcumCodesForElectronicMessagingwithPreface.pdf)
 Units can be combined by multiplication: Examples of units: "kg", "m", "s", "kg.m.s-2" or "kg.m/s2"

+TODO:
+- attribute groups Sarenly for visual grouping. keys themselves must identify a meaning
+- FAQ:
+  - for things liek melting point: goldbood does not define conditions
+  - assume standard conditions
+  - best practice: mention in label
+  - reason: it would be a big step if attributes weereavailable in such a standard form. labfreed apirit, keep the entrry barreier low. can still be dealt with in the future
+  - if you use really special experimental conditions define your own key and provide a definition there
+- introduce list of elements
+- introduce image type
+-